KnowEnG/KnowEnG_CWL/CGC/README.md

 Next comes running the [Signature Analysis workflow](https://cgc.sbgenomics.com/public/apps#workflow/mepstein/knoweng-signature-analysis-public/signature-analysis-workflow).
 This requires two input files, a Samples File and a Signatures File.
 The Samples File will be the Genomic Spreadsheet File output from the Spreadsheet Builder run (`genomic.tsv`).
 The Signatures File will be the demo signatures file (`demo_SA.signatures.txt`).

-You should use the following parameter values:
+You should use the following input parameter values:

 ```
 Species Taxon ID (in three places): 9606